 [Intro paragraph] The best medical assistant job descriptions provide two to three sentences that will introduce the prospective employees to your company, culture, and working environment.
 This is where you can sell your hospital or medical facility to job seekers and set yourself apart from competing job listings.
+Be detailed in your description of the role, as medical assistant duties in primary care will differ from those for surgical care.

-Medical Assistant Job Responsibilities:
+Medical Assistant Duties and Responsibilities:

 - Helps patients by providing information, services, and assistance.